Skip to main content

 Will I earn dividends and distributions on my Spaceship Voyager portfolio?

-If a company pays a dividend, it will be treated as income by the relevant Spaceship Voyager portfolio, and will generally be distributed to unitholders in the portfolio annually.
+If a security pays a dividend, it will be treated as income by the relevant Spaceship Voyager portfolio, and will generally be distributed to unitholders in the portfolio annually.

 To be eligible for a distribution, you must be a unitholder — that is, you must be invested in a Spaceship Voyager portfolio — on the distribution calculation date.
 The distribution calculation date generally takes place annually, and is on or around 30 June each year.